Pantocyclus/InstantSCCS/README.md

 - Configure your trainset (coal/brain silo/viewing platform/water bridge/fizzy tower/frozen tower/meat/candy) <br/>
 - Spend 1adv in Gator's to get red and blue rocket buffs (no free kills - adventure needs to be spent to restore mp; ensure you have at least 32mp for saucegeyser + curse of weaksauce, and always use the curse to restore mp) (1 turn, 27+ adv remaining, 3/0/0 organs) <br/>
 - Pull and consume 1x calzone of legend (+2adv from pizza lover) (47+ adv remaining, 5/0/0 organs) <br/>
-- Cast Prevent Scurvy and Sobriety <br/>
+- Cast Prevent Scurvy and Sobriety and Perfect Freeze<br/>
-- Cast Perfect Freeze, craft and drink a Perfect Dark and Stormy (with ode) (68+ adv remaining, 5/3/0 organs)
+- Craft and drink a Perfect Dark and Stormy (with ode) (68+ adv remaining, 5/3/0 organs)
 - Cast/acquire Stevedave's Shanty, Big, Ur-kel's Aria, Pride of the Puffin and Drescher's Annoying Noise (and other stat/stat%/ML buffs) <br/>
 - Purchase a yellow rocket<br/>
 - Spend up to 3 turns banishing, first with your cosmic bowling ball, then subsequently with snokebomb in [the skeleton store](https://kol.coldfront.net/thekolwiki/index.php/The_Skeleton_Store) until you find a [novelty tropical skeleton](https://kol.coldfront.net/thekolwiki/index.php/Novelty_tropical_skeleton).
 You should be guaranteed to hit the novelty tropical skeleton by the 3rd try if you have set up your ice house correctly. <br/>